Javviviii2/Javviviii2/README.md

   - Python 🐍
   - Scripting (Bash and Powershell)

-*🔮 I'm focusing my future to work as DevOps with strong knowledge of Security
+* 🔮 I'm focusing my future to work as DevOps🔄 with strong knowledge about Security🔒  and Cloud ☁